Gwyneth Paltrow ski lawsuit: When skiers collide, who is at fault?

 Uphill or downhill?

 "When one skier hits another, the issue is negligence.
-Did they do something wrong?" said personal injury attorney Roger Kohn, of Kohn Roth Law.
+Did they do something wrong?" said personal injury attorney Roger Kohn, of Kohn Rath Law.

 As far as conduct on the ski slopes go, it's almost always the duty of the uphill skier to beware of the downhill skier.
 In other words, the downhill skier — the person who is further down the slope — has the right of way.